Lazouliss/blockade/README.md

 It was made in the context of a group project in my last year of bachelor with a group of 15 students.
 I was responsible of the UI team.
 I developed the implementation of the DTOs received from the game logic section into the interface and the error management of the whole UI.

+The whole game is in French.
+It will not be translated.

 ## Game Rules

 ### Overview